Infanta Marie Anne of Portugal: Grand Duchess and regent

 Wilhelm IV became grand duke on the death of his father on 17 November 1905, and Marie Anne became grand duchess.
 Because Wilhelm was the last agnate of the House of Nassau, he had Marie-Adélaïde confirmed and proclaimed heir presumptive on 10 July 1907.

 Marie Anne was regent for her husband during his terminal illness from 19 November 1908 to 15 February 1912.
 She then continued as regent for her daughter, Grand Duchess Marie-Adélaïde, during her minority from 25 February 1912 to 18 June 1912.
 Marie-Adélaïde eventually abdicated in favor of her younger sister, Marie Anne's second daughter Charlotte in 1919.

 During World War II the grand ducal family left Luxembourg shortly before the arrival of Nazi troops, settling in France until their capitulation, in June 1940.

-Subsequently, the family and Grand Duchess Charlotte’s ministers received transit visas to Portugal from the Portuguese consul Aristides de Sousa Mendes, in June 1940.
+Subsequently, the family and Grand Duchess Charlotte's ministers received transit visas to Portugal from the Portuguese consul Aristides de Sousa Mendes, in June 1940.
 After travelling through Coimbra and Lisbon, the family first stayed in Cascais, in Casa de Santa Maria, owned by Manuel Espírito Santo, who was then the honorary consul for Luxembourg in Portugal.
 By July they had moved to Monte Estoril, staying at the Chalet Posser de Andrade.
 Marie Anne stayed in Monte Estoril with her daughter, the Grand Duchess Charlotte, until 3 October 1940.
 On the same day, they boarded the Pan Am Yankee Clipper headed for New York City, from where they then left for Canada.
-With them travelled Prince Félix’s aide de camp Guillaume Konsbruck, his wife Nelly and their sons, Guy and Carlo.
+With them travelled Prince Félix's aide de camp Guillaume Konsbruck, his wife Nelly and their sons, Guy and Carlo.

+Death

 Marie Anne died in exile in New York on 31 July 1942.
+She was buried in the Kapelle des Calvary-Cemetery, New York, until 1947, when her body was transferred to the Notre-Dame Cathedral, Luxembourg.